b00l34n/getOpenPort/README.md

 # getOpenPort

-this is a little python-skript, with a shell-skript as a starter, will show all open tcp and udp ports with the PID and Name of the Software, each port belongs to.
+This is a little python-script, with a shell-script as a starter, will show all open TCP and UDP ports with the PID and name of the software, each port belongs to.
-It uses the bsd version of "netstat" for the general information, and the python-skript to format the output nicely.
-I recomend using python 3.7.3, because it's what i used to "develop" the skript
+It uses the BSD version of "netstat" for the general information, and the python-script to format the output nicely.
+I recommend using python 3.7.3, because it's what I used to develop the skript

-If you have any recomandations on how to improve this project or how to improve my code quality in general, please let me know.
+If you have any recommendations on how to improve this project or how to improve my code quality in general, please let me know.
-I am more then happy to resive some tipps form pros!
+I am more then happy to receive some tipps from pros!